KeXu001/dfloat/README.md

 | sum += (a\*b\*c\*d\*e) | **dfloat** | -O3 | 0.868846 | **847:1** |
 | sum += (a/b/c/d/e) | **dfloat** | -O3 | 0.923355 | **821:1** |

-License information can be found in the LICENSE file.